 Composting Key to Regenerative Agriculture

-There’s a lot of buzz about regenerative agriculture, particularly its ability to capture carbon in soil and in aboveground biomass, as well as for the many benefits it offers farmers, consumers and local environments.
+There’s a lot of buzz about regenerative agriculture, particularly its ability to capture carbon in soil and in aboveground biomass, as well as its many benefits for farmers, consumers, and local environments.
 According to regenerative agriculture, the answer lies beneath our feet.

 Soil loss is a global problem and growing worse around the world, at an alarming rate.
 Its cause is multi-fold, but unsustainable land-use practices, such as intensive industrial farming techniques and over-grazing, are known to cause erosion.